West Branch (journal)

-West Branch is an American literary magazine based at Bucknell University in Lewisburg, Pennsylvania, published by the Stadler Center for Poetry.
-The magazine, which was founded in 1977, publishes poetry, fiction, creative nonfiction, and literary criticism.
+West Branch is a thrice-yearly American literary magazine based at Bucknell University in Lewisburg, Pennsylvania, and published by the Stadler Center for Poetry.
+The magazine, which was founded in 1977, publishes poetry, fiction, creative nonfiction, translation and literary criticism.

-Since 2021, the magazine's editor-in-chief is Joe Scapellato.
+Joe Scapellato has served as the magazine's editor-in-chief since 2021.
 In addition to its print magazine, West Branch also publishes West Branch Wired, an online supplement featuring fiction, poetry, and interviews.

+West Branch celebrated the publication of its 100th issue in the fall of 2022.

+The magazine's editorial focus has been described as demonstrating strong craft, originality, and emotional depth, with editors seeking work that "embrace[s] vivid language and imagery [and is] not afraid to experiment with form and structure, but always with purpose."